VictorMisyutin/Supercow256/README.md

 - 👋 Hi, I’m Victor Misyutin
 - 👀 I’m interested in Programming, Chess, and Music
-- 🌱 I’m currently learning Java, C++, C#, Python, MatLab, Node.js, HTML, CSS, JavaScript, and Mathematica .
+- 🌱 I’m currently learning Java, C++, C#, Python, MatLab, Node.js, HTML, CSS, JavaScript, and Wolfram Mathematica .
 As well as how to create and integrate Microsoft SQL databases into my projects.
 - You can reach me with my email: misyutinvictor@gmail.com

 <!---